Valparaiso University Basketball Camps

 In his current role, Gore works with player development, with an emphasis on post play.
-Over his first 11 years, Gore has guided nine all-conference post players and 11 post players who have gone on to professional basketball careers overseas.
+Over his first 13 years, Gore has guided 10 all-conference post players and 11 post players who have gone on to professional basketball careers overseas.
 Gore also works as director of Valpo’s summer basketball camps and is responsible for overseeing academics, as well as future game scheduling.

 Gore has helped to sign recruiting classes ranked as high as 27th in the nation during his tenure with the Crusaders.
 He also helped signed the top incoming class in the Horizon League entering the 2009-2010 season according to The Sporting News.

 During the summer of 2008, Gore served as head coach for an Athletes in Action squad that traveled to West Africa.
 The team went 5-0 in games against African national teams, and spent time visiting orphanages and conducting coaching clinics throughout Mali and Senegal.

 A starting forward at NAIA Bethel College in McKenzie, Tenn., from 1998 to 2001, Gore earned Academic All-America honors as a senior.
 He helped Bethel to the Kentucky Intercollegiate Athletic Conference title during the 1998-’99 season after transferring from Cumberland [Tenn.]
 University where he played his freshman year.

 Gore graduated from Bethel in 2001 with a Bachelor of Science degree in physical education and received a Masters of Arts in sports administration from Valpo in August of 2006.
 Born in Oak Park, Ill., Gore was raised in Paris, Tenn.

-Luke and his wife Cheryl reside in Valparaiso with their son, Bartholomew.
+Luke and his wife Cheryl reside in Valparaiso with their son, Bartholomew, and daughter, Christine.